 The art of telling stories, of expressing emotion, of speaking with rhythm and register, has been a need of humanity since the very beginning.
 Without storytelling, we have silence.
 Head of the Herd is opposite that silence, the musical collision of our bluesy forefathers' storytelling, with the palpable energy of Rock n' Roll.

 The Vancouver based band has recently completed their sophomore record and they've unmistakably found their stride.
 Harnessing the energy of their live show, this record highlights the beastly, melodic, storytelling prowess that is Head of the Herd.
 They created the album in two sessions.
 The first with one of rock's most sought after producers Gggarth Richardson, the man behind Rage Against the Machine's chart topping debut, Biffy Clyro's 2013 UK #1 album "Opposites" and countless in between.
 The second session was produced by Rick Jackett & James Black from the multi-platinum group Finger Eleven.
 The Album is set for a June 4 release.
-The album will be named after the first single, a duet with Jasmin Parkin from Mother Mother titled "By This Time Tomorrow.”
-That song is currently in the top 20 on the national active rock charts.
+The album will be named after the first single, a duet with Jasmin Parkin from Mother Mother titled "By This Time Tomorrow."
+The song has been used by the NHL & Hockey Night in Canada for a playoff montage, and as of late June, the song hit #1 on the national rock charts.